EEN421/EEN421.github.io/_posts/Push IoCs with API via Powershell.md

 # In this Post We Will:

 - &#128268; Register an Application in Entra ID
-- &#128272; Manage Application Permissions (Principle of Least Privilege for the win)
+- &#x1F512; Manage Application Permissions (Principle of Least Privilege)
+- &#x1F511; Application Authentication & Authorization
 - &#128297; Build a powershell script to grab our token
 - &#128295; Build a powershell script to submit our custom IoC
-- &#128296; Fine tune our script
+- &#128296; Run it!
-- &#x26A1; Automate Stuff!

 <br/>
 <br/>